aurelia/binding/doc/article/en-US/binding-observables.md

 > Info
 > The `@observable` _only_ tracks changes to the value of a property, _not_ changes _in_ the value itself.
 This means that if the property is an array, the change handler will not fire when adding, removing or editing items.

+## Observing Arrays

+- Describe the Aurelia Collection Observer
+- Example of using the collection observer to detect additions and removals from an array.
+- Describe ICollectionObserverSplice
+- Using it with Set and Map